bloxstreet/support/staff-information/store-jobs.md

 **Step 5:** The item will automatically restock, and you will earn one point for restocking.

+If you are on a mobile device, tap and hold the button that appears when you approach the shelf.
+Once you do that, the red box around the shelf will disappear, and the shelf should be restocked.

 ### Supervision
 {:.text-blue-000}
 {: .no_toc }